Hot Cocoa Mix

 I grabbed one of my trusty Henckel knives and got to work, chopping up a rich block of dark chocolate.
 Then I put it into my food processor where I turned it into a fine, velvety powder.

-Moments later, Frank and I were sipping mugs of hot cocoa made with warm milk.
+Moments later, my husband and I were sipping mugs of hot cocoa made with warm milk.
 It was smooth, decadently creamy, and bursting with deep chocolate flavor.
 It was so better than anything that comes from a store bought packet.

 Homemade Hot Cocoa Mix